magicsquares137/maml-agent/README.md

   --max-lora-rank 64
 ```

+*NOTE*: the paper https://arxiv.org/pdf/2502.01600 uses model Qwen/Qwen2.5-32B-Instruct for tuning and baselining.
+This requires about 66GB VRAM to host.

 **Important:** LoRA support must be enabled in vLLM for PPO training to work.
 The training loop loads LoRA adapters dynamically via the vLLM API.

 ### 4. Configure Agent